bhrnjica/anndotnet/README.md

 # How to run application
 In order to run the application there are two possibilities:
-1. Clone the GitHub repository of the application and open it in Visual Studio 2017
+1. Clone the GitHub repository of the application and open it in Visual Studio 2017.
+Change build architecture into x64, build and run the application.
-2. Download released version unzip and run ANNdotNET.exe
+2. Download released version unzip and run ANNdotNET.exe.

 The following three short videos quickly show how to create, train and evaluate reression, binary and multiclass classification models.